Lipen/bdd-rs/examples/abstract-interpretation/paper/main.typ

   We present a novel approach that synergistically combines Binary Decision Diagrams (BDDs) with traditional numeric abstract domains to achieve precise path-sensitive analysis while avoiding the exponential state explosion inherent in explicit path enumeration strategies.

   Our primary contribution is a _BDD Control Domain_ that symbolically represents Boolean control predicates as canonical BDD structures, coupled with a _Control-Sensitive Product Domain_ that maintains distinct numeric invariants for each control partition identified by the BDD encoding.
-  This construction rigorously preserves the soundness guarantees fundamental to abstract interpretation while dramatically enhancing precision for control-intensive program structures.
+  This construction rigorously preserves the soundness guarantees fundamental to abstract interpretation while substantially enhancing precision for control-intensive program structures, as demonstrated on state machine benchmarks.

   We provide a complete implementation in Rust and conduct empirical evaluation on representative state machine benchmarks, demonstrating that BDD-based symbolic path sensitivity systematically eliminates spurious false alarms that plague traditional path-insensitive analyses, with computationally manageable overhead.
   Our experimental results establish that symbolic representation of control-flow predicates is essential for practical automated verification of embedded systems and network protocol implementations.